-Check that trailer air connectors are sealed and in good condition.

-Make sure glad hands are locked in place, free of damage or air leaks.

-Make sure the trailer electrical plug is firmly seated and locked in place.
+- Check all fittings and connections from tractor/truck and trailer for leaks. - Check that trailer air connectors are sealed and not damaged. - Make sure glad hands are locked in place, free of damage and air leaks. - Make sure the trailer electrical plug is firmly seated and locked in place.

-Header Board
+Header board or Bulkhead

-If equipped, check the header board to see that it is secure, free of damage, and strong enough to contain cargo.
+If equipped, check the header board or bulkhead to see that it is secure, free of damage, and strong enough to contain

-If equipped, the canvas or tarp carrier must be mounted and fastened securely.

-On enclosed trailers, check the front area for signs of damage such as cracks, bulges, or holes.
+- cargo. - If equipped, the canvas or tarp carrier must be mounted and fastened securely. - On enclosed trailers, check the front area for signs of damage such as cracks, bulges, missing rivets or holes.

-11.4.2 - Side of Trailer
+11.7.2 - Side of Trailer